 For local businesses, AI Overviews are changing the game.
 Research shows that informational and “reason” queries are far more likely to trigger an AI Overview than commercial ones.
 This creates a new opportunity to attract customers.
 You can capture this traffic by creating content that answers common questions your local customers have.
 A hardware store could write a blog post on “reasons your lawnmower won’t start,” or a cafe could create a guide to different coffee brewing methods.
 By tailoring your strategy to address query intent and location-specific needs, you can maintain visibility and establish your business as the go-to local expert.

-Tools to Help You Analyze User Intent
+What Tools Can Help You Analyze User Intent?

 To adapt to Google’s AI, you first need to understand what your audience is actually looking for.
 Guesswork won’t cut it.
 The days of optimizing for simple keywords are over; success now depends on matching the underlying intent of a search query.
 This means digging deeper to find out what motivates your customers, what problems they’re trying to solve, and what questions they have at each stage of their journey.
 Thankfully, you don’t have to read your customers’ minds.
 Several types of tools can give you direct insight into their motivations and behaviors.
 By using these tools, you can gather the data needed to create content and a user experience that aligns perfectly with what your audience wants, making it easier for Google’s AI to recognize your site as a valuable resource.